jrpotter/notebook/notes/linkers/elf.md

 %%ANKI
 Basic
-What kind of global/static C variables does the `.tbss` section contain?
+What kind of global and static C variables does the `.tbss` section contain?
 Back: Unitialized thread-local variables or those initialized to zero.
 Reference: Ulrich Drepper, “ELF Handling For Thread-Local Storage,” n.d.
 Tags: c17